celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Account

 Identifies an account on Celo.
-There are two types of account. **Externally owned accounts** have an associated Celo Gold balance and are controlled by a user holding the associated public-private keypair. **Contract accounts** contain the code and data of a single smart contract which can be called and manipulate its own stored data.
+There are two types of account. **Externally owned accounts** have an associated CELO balance and are controlled by a user holding the associated public-private keypair. **Contract accounts** contain the code and data of a single smart contract which can be called and manipulate its own stored data.

 ## Address